 At the time the NEO entered into the above-described employment agreement with the Company, the NEO also entered into a non-disclosure, restrictive covenants and assignment of invention agreement with restrictive covenants relating to non-competition and non-solicitation of customers and employees, during employment and for 12 months following a termination of employment for Messrs.
-Naudé and Orenstein and for six months following a termination of employment.
+Naudé and Orenstein and for six months following a termination of employment for Messrs.
+Glover, Hansen and Desmond.